alfonsosiciliano/nsysctl/README.md

 **Features**

+ * get or set the system (kernel) state at runtime,
  * output is explicitly indicated by the options,
  * new options to show the properties of a parameter,
  * the options are not mutually exclusive,
  * output via libxo in human and machine readable formats,
  * isolated code to manage "opaque values" (opaque.c),
  * some string value is parsed to show structured output (special\_value.c),
- * handle an OID up to CTL\_MAXNAME
+ * handle an OID up to CTL\_MAXNAME levels,
- * print the right object also with a NULL-level name
+ * print the right object also with a NULL-level name.

 **Installation**